PaulSolt/SwiftUI-Tutorials/10_SwiftTesting/README.md

 struct RoundingAppTests {

     @Test func example() async throws {
-        // Write your test here and use APIs like `#expect(...)` to check expected conditions.

         let a = 305.39483
         let b = 905.0
         let c = 123.22222